conor22/CleaningDataProject/README.md

 ==================================================================
-Human Activity Recognition Using Smartphones Dataset Version 1.0 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
-International Workshop of Ambient Assisted Living (IWAAL 2012).
+Human Activity Recognition Using Smartphones Dataset Version 1.0 David Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones usin a Multiclass Hardware-Friendly Support Vectgor Maching.
+International WOrkshop of Ambient Assisted Living (IAWAAL, 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012
+Dec 2012.

 ==================================================================
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Further details can be found [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)